-- With regard to medicines intended to treat cancer, sarcoma and leukemia and identified by government ordinances (i.e., Enforcement Order of Pharmaceutical Affairs Act), advertisements are only permitted to target medical personnel and not the general public pursuant to Article 67-1 of the Pharmaceutical Affairs Act and Article 64 of the Order for Enforcement of the Pharmaceutical Affairs Act. - With regard to medicines that require a prescription, advertisements may only target healthcare professionals under the Appropriate Advertising Standards No. 3-5. - With regard to medical devices that are intended to be used by healthcare professionals and that may cause harm when used by general public, advertisements may only target healthcare professionals under the Appropriate Advertising Standards No. 3-5.
+- With regard to medicines intended to treat cancer, sarcoma and leukemia and identified by government ordinances (i.e., Enforcement Order of Pharmaceutical Affairs Act), advertisements are only permitted to target medical personnel and not the general public pursuant to Article 67-1 of the Pharmaceuticals and Medical Devices Act ("PMD Act") and Article 64 of the Order for Enforcement of the Pharmaceuticals and Medical Devices Act. - With regard to medicines that require a prescription, advertisements may only target healthcare professionals under Appropriate Advertising Standards Nos.
+5 and 6. - With regard to medical devices that are intended to be used by healthcare professionals and that may cause harm when used by the general public, advertisements may only target healthcare professionals under Appropriate Advertising Standards Nos.
+5 and 6. - Article 66 of the PMD Act prohibits advertising, writing or circulating false or misleading articles regarding the name, manufacturing methods, efficacy/effectiveness and nature of any medicines and medical devices.

-&lt;sup>6 Iyakukan Notification No. 148 dated September 29, 1998 issued by Director of Compliance Department, Pharmaceutical and Medical Safety Division, the Ministry of Health and Welfare to health directors of prefectural governments.

-- Article 66 of the Pharmaceutical Affairs Act prohibits advertising, writing or circulating false or misleading articles regarding the name, manufacturing methods, efficacy/effectiveness and nature of any medicines and medical devices.
 Additionally, Article 66 of the Act prohibits advertising, writing or circulating articles that misleadingly convey that some doctors or healthcare practitioners have certified the efficacy/effectiveness and nature of certain medicines or medical devices.
+Furthermore, it prohibits the usage of words or pictures that are obscene or suggest abortion.

+&lt;sup>6 Iyakukan Notification No. 148 dated 29 September 1998 issued by Director of the Compliance Department, Pharmaceutical and Medical Safety Division, the Ministry of Health and Welfare to health directors of prefectural governments.

-Furthermore, it prohibits the usage of words or pictures that are obscene or suggest abortion - Article 68 of the Pharmaceutical Affairs Act prohibits advertising the name, manufacturing methods, efficacy/effectiveness and nature of any unapproved medicines - The expressions and contents of advertisements for the general public and promotional materials for medical personnel must follow Promotion Codes, Entry Guideline for Outlines of Ethical Pharmaceutical Drugs Information, and other relevant self-regulations.
+- Article 68 of the PMD Act prohibits advertising the name, manufacturing methods, efficacy/effectiveness and nature of any unapproved medicines. - The expressions and contents of advertisements for the general public and promotional materials for medical personnel must follow Promotion Codes, Entry Guideline for Outlines of Ethical Pharmaceutical Drugs Information and other relevant self-regulations.